 K3 Port...
 This is the area where you select the port that your rig is connected to.
 The K3 must be set for a baud rate of 38,400, which is the maximum connection speed for the rig.
+Warning: If you are using a USB to serial adapter, it is recommended that it use an FTDI chipset.
+The KUSB adapter sold by Elecraft does not, and will likely cause problems.

 Click on "Connect" to connect to the K3, and "Disconnect" to disconnect.
 If you have a virtual port open when you try to disconnect, you will get an error message to close the virtual port first.
 If there is a problem connecting to the rig, you will also get an error message.
 Check cabling and K3 settings if this occurs.
 If connection is successful, the row of boxes grouped under the "K3 Status" heading will fill with data.
 This is mostly the data that is linked to PowerSDR, but can also be used to verify proper connection to the K3.
 The current firmware versions loaded into your K3 are also shown.
 The "Auto Connect" checkbox is grayed out for now, but will eventually allow LP-Bridge to automatically connect to the K3 when the program starts.

 Virtual Port 1-3...
 This is the area where you select the ports that LP-Bridge will provide for connecting various applications to the K3.
 Ports can be any port that is not already used on your system.
 When selecting a port to use, you must avoid all real and virtual ports which already exist, such as those used by USB adapters, devices such as microHam, etc. Select a port number and click Connect.
-If the connection is successful, the button name will change to "Disconnect".
+If the connection is succesful, the button name will change to "Disconnect".
 If not, you will get an error message.
-If there is no connection to the K3, you will also get an error message to connect to the K3 first.
+If there is no connection to the K3 first.